Worst Best Man

 "Then I'll be there."

-My girlfriend marched over to stand beside me.
+My girlfriend edged closer.
+She leaned until our shoulders touched.
 She had a sense of when a call turned important.
 She knew Tucker and Laura, too.

 "Hey, gotta go, man.
 Things to do."
 Tucker ended the call abruptly.
 The whole conversation had taken two minutes.
 My girlfriend raised an eyebrow but refrained from comment.
 I placed the plastic handset back on its stand.
 It was one of the slightly-cheap knockoff brands that were available now that AT&T wasn't allowed to own all of the phones.
 I took a deep breath, hands on hips.

 After half a minute, I started to feel inspired by the call.
 Tucker still thought I was his best man.
 I gave Andrea a sideways glance as I considered my options.

 "I've been thinking about moving back near my old home," I ventured, "maybe to Frederick."